(NHC LOGO)

 THE SYRIAN HAMSTER

-THE RUSSIAN HAMSTER
+THE CAMPBELL’S RUSSIAN DWARF HAMSTER

 THE CHINESE HAMSTER

-THE ROBOROVSKI'S HAMSTER
+THE ROBOROVSKI HAMSTER

 GENERAL CARE

-Sawdust (or wood shavings) should be spread on the base of the cage and a handful of bedding put in a corner.
-The bedding should be of the shredded paper variety.
-It is recommended that a water bottle be used, with the spout fitted to the cage at the right height for your hamster to reach.
-(A dish containing water is easily fouled).
-About an egg-cupful of dry 'Hamster Mix' per day should be given (this does vary from hamster to hamster) and 'greens' introduced very gradually and in small quantities.
+It is recommended that a water bottle be used, with the spout fitted at the right height on the cage for your hamster to reach, as a dish containing water is easily fouled.
+The hamster should have access to fresh water at all times.
+About an egg-cupful of dry hamster mix per day should be given (this varies hamster to hamster) and 'fresh' food introduced very gradually and in small quantities.

 © National Hamster Council -